 - Through participatory education and outreach to 30-50 additional strawberry growers on the Central Coast, increase willingness to reduce CRF applications and try more efficient, data-driven nitrogen management practices on a test plot within their own operations.

 In each ranch the grower selected an experimental block where the the rate of application of pre-plant nitrogen fertilizer was reduced by an amount ranging from 40% to 100% (i.e. no pre-plant nitrogen applied).

 In the blocks where pre-plant nitrogen was reduced, Nitrogen will be applied starting in March

 All participating growers recognized an opportunity for reducing fertilizer use costs without impacting yield

 Soil nitrate monitoring was completed on four commercial strawberry ranches throughout the entire 2017-2018 crop cycle.
 At each ranch there were control and experimental blocks ranging from 1400 ft2 to 1 acre, and reductions of pre-plant applied nitrogen ranging from 40% to 100%.
 Soil N monitoring started in Sep-Oct 2017 when a baseline soil nitrate test was collected at all ranches, before the application of pre-plant slow release fertilizer.
 Subsequently, monthly soil nitrate tests were collected between Nov 2017 and Sep 2018 at each ranch, both in the experimental and control blocks.

 Figure 1.
 Collecting soil samples from the experimental blocks

 Figure 2.
-Results of the nitrate test
+Interpreting soil N measurements with the nitrate quick test